lidofinance/lido-dao/docs/protocol-levers.md

 * Mutator: `setNodeOperatorStakingLimit(uint256 _id, uint64 _stakingLimit)`
   * Permission required: `SET_STAKING_PROVIDER_LIMIT_ROLE`

-Staking providers act as validators on the Beacon chain for the benefit of the protocol.
+Node Operators act as validators on the Beacon chain for the benefit of the protocol.
 Each staking provider submits no more than `_stakingLimit` signing keys that will be used later by the pool for registering the corresponding ETH 2.0 validators.
-As oracle committee reports rewards on the ETH 2.0 side, the fee is taken on these rewards, and part of that fee is sent to staking providers’ reward addresses (`_rewardAddress`).
+As oracle committee reports rewards on the ETH 2.0 side, the fee is taken on these rewards, and part of that fee is sent to node operators’ reward addresses (`_rewardAddress`).

 ### Deactivating a staking provider